nusco/tutorials/docs/windows/step_three.md

     how to use it.
 You may notice that the **whalesay** image is based on a Linux distribution called Ubuntu.
 In the next step, you run the **whalesay** image on your machine.

-7. Put your cursor in your Boot2Docker terminal at the `$` prompt.
+7. Put your cursor in your Docker Quickstart Terminal at the `$` prompt.

 8. Type the `docker run docker/whalesay cowsay boo` command and press RETURN.